aelbagory2023/web-client-pocket/README.md

 #### Unit Tests

-For unit testing, we use `mocha` and `assert` with Enzyme's shallow rendering.
+For unit testing, we use `jest` and `react-test-library` for rendering.
 The primary goal with our unit tests is to flex an isolated chunk of code (e.g. a function, component, or class), and ensure that it satisfies all requirements - verify expected output, given possible inputs.
 It also serves as documentation for expected behavior of that unit.

 Unit test files are co-located alongside our JS files, named as `*.spec.js`.
 Any file ending in `.spec.js` in the `src` folder will get picked up by mocha and included in tests.